 People have been clamoring for more flexible work arrangements, and the technology has advanced enough to allow for that.

-The remote team structure has been growing in popularity and is fast-becoming the preferred team structure in some industries.
+The remote team structure has been growing in popularity and is fast becoming the preferred team structure in some industries.
 Now it's not impossible to work with people from different time zones, countries, or cultures.

 Now, the COVID-19 pandemic has exacerbated that trend.